-This 12 step deal making Science applies to all sales, any value of deal, corporate or small to medium business Clients, and whether you are a one person operation or a large organization with multiple employees.
+This applies to all sales, any value of deal, corporate or small to medium business Clients, and whether you are a one person operation or a large organization with multiple employees.
 Also, for Business owners, it is a great idea to set yourself and your team a Sales or Revenue target to strive for.
 Setting one that is continuously slightly above past performance on a regular basis, will ensure that your business will grow over time.